5 Wildlife Volunteer Programs for Teens

 1. Wildlife Orphanage in Zimbabwe, Africa

 Devote your time with GoEco at one of the most successful wildlife rehabilitation and release centers in Bulawayo, Zimbabwe.
 Volunteers at this family-run orphanage work with wildlife ranging from monkeys to lions.
 These animals have been orphaned, abandoned, injured, born in captivity, or confiscated from illegal wildlife traffickers.
 Once rehabilitated, they are released into their natural habitat.
 Tasks include preparing food, cleaning out enclosures, contributing enrichment ideas, and performing conservation outreach in local schools.
-The best part is the opportunity to handle and feed wild animal babies, comfort them when they cry, and just play.
-Housing is provided in cabins along with three meals a day.
+The best part is the opportunity to handle and feed wild animal babies and comfort them when they cry and play.
+Housing is provided in cabins, along with three meals a day.
 Leisure time can be spent visiting Victoria Falls and Hwange National Park.

 Age: 16-17+.
 Volunteers under 17 and under require a letter of consent from a parent/guardian.